utdata/scripted-journalism/data/DATA.md

 ## LocalCrimeOneYearofData.csv

 Test file of UCR data downloaded from the FBI search tool, used in the "Uniform Crime Reprots" lesson, but will probably be superceded by the [new API](https://18f.gsa.gov/2017/09/07/opening-the-nations-crime-data/).

+## fbi-*

+These are files downloaded using the fbi ucr api.